NeRF: Neural Radiance Field in 3D Vision: A Comprehensive Review (Updated Post-Gaussian Splatting): Applications of NeRF and adjacent methods pre-Gaussian Splatting

 \subsubsection{Semantic NeRF Models}

-Semantic and instance segmentation are two of the most important and most studied tasks in computer vision.
-The training of NeRF model with semantic understand or capable of semantic view synthesis is a key area of development for NeRF research.
+The training of the NeRF model with semantic understanding or capability of semantic view synthesis is a key area of development for NeRF research pre-Gaussian Splatting.
+Many of the subsequent Gaussian-Splatting-based semantic view synthesis and scene understanding models were built upon previous NeRF-based approaches.

-\textbf{Semantic-NeRF} \cite{2021semanticnerf} (March 2021) was a NeRF model capable of synthesizing semantic labels for novel views.
+\textbf{Semantic-NeRF} (March 2021) \cite{2021semanticnerf} was a NeRF model capable of synthesizing semantic labels for novel views.
 This was accomplished using an additional direction-independent MLP (branch) that took position and density MLP features as input and produced a point-wise semantic label $\V{s}$.
 The semantic labels were also generated via volume rendering by

 The semantic labels were supervised using categorical cross-entropy loss.
-The method was able to train with sparse semantic label data (10\% labelled), as well as recover semantic labels from pixel-wise noise and region/instance-wise noise.
+The method was able to train with sparse semantic label data (10\% labeled), and recover semantic labels from pixel-wise noise and region/instance-wise noise.
 The method also achieved good label super-resolution results and label propagation from sparse point-wise annotation.
 It can also be used for multi-view semantic fusion, outperforming non-deep learning methods.
 The previously introduced Fig-NeRF \cite{2021fig} also employed a similar approach.

-\textbf{Panoptic NeRF} \cite{2022panoptic3d2d} (Mar 2022) specialized in urban environments, focusing on 3D-to-2D label propagation, a key task in extending urban autonomous driving datasets.
-The method used two semantic fields, one learned by a semantic head, another, rigid, determined by 3D bounding boxes.
-According to the authors, the rigid bounding box based semantics forced the model to learn the correct geometry, whereas the learned semantic head improved semantic understanding.
+\textbf{Panoptic NeRF} \cite{2022panoptic3d2d} (March 2022) specialized in urban environments, focusing on 3D-to-2D label propagation, a key task in extending urban autonomous driving datasets.
+The method used two semantic fields, one learned by a semantic head, and another determined by 3D bounding boxes.
+According to the authors, the rigid bounding box-based semantics forced the model to learn the correct geometry, whereas the learned semantic head improved semantic understanding.
 Their method was evaluated on the KITTI-360 \cite{liao2022kitti}, outperforming previous methods of semantic label transfer.